SpW82/basic_toolkit/readme.txt

-Basic toolkit is a set of various basic interactive security utilities that comprises 6 modules in 6 scripts(1 module per script) tied together with a master script, basic_toolkit.py.
+Basic toolkit is a set of various basic interactive security utilities built with Python.

+Comprised of 6 modules in 6 scripts(1 module per script) tied together with a master script, basic_toolkit.py.

 No syntax required, just run the scripts.